Scraynor/academic-kickstart/content/authors/admin/_index.md

 I am a post doc in the Centre of Australian Category Theory at [Macquarie University](http://www.mq.edu.au).
 I work on operad-like structures, their higher analogues, and their applications, particularly in topology.

-I'm particularly interested in [modular operads](files/2020_08_27_ModOp.pdf) and other structures described by graphs admitting cycles.
+I'm particularly interested in [modular operads](files/2020_08_28ModOp.pdf) (version 28/08/20) and other structures described by graphs admitting cycles.
 Watch this space for more notes on loops and sphere contractions.

 I'm also keen on weak (modular) [operads](files/InfinityCacti-arXiv-version1c.pdf), and always keen to think about generalised associahedra and their symmetries.